pgomez-a/pgomez-a/README.md

 <!--
 **pgomez-a/pgomez-a** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->
-I am an passionate boy who loves Artificial Intelligence and how we can, as humans, give machines the hability to think.
-So, in a simple stop on Earth on the way home, I am currentyly studying C. As you can imagine, I have just started my journey, so I am trying to consolidate my programming skills before going to the next level.
+I am a passionate guy who loves artificial intelligence and how we can, as humans, give machines the ability to think.
+So in a simple stop on Earth on the way home, I am currently studying C. As you can imagine, I have just started my journey, so I am trying to consolidate my programming skills before moving on to the next level.

-Here you have some of the notes that I have been taking during my stop on Earth.
-If you don't understadn anything maybe is because you haven't read: The Hitchhiker's Guide to the Galaxy.
+Here are some of the notes that I have been taking during my stop on Earth.
+If you don't understand anything, maybe it's because you haven't read: <a href="https://www.casadellibro.com/libro-the-hitchhiker-s-guide-to-the-galaxy/9780345391803/1009645">**The Hitchhiker's Guide to the Galaxy**</a>.
 Once you read it, you will know what to do with all of this.
-If you don't want to read it, you can also take these notes although it won't be the same:
+If you don't want to read it, you can also take these notes, although it won't be the same:

 <a><img width="119" alt="memoji of pgomez-a" align= "left" src="https://user-images.githubusercontent.com/74931024/106330802-2b80d280-6284-11eb-8dec-9ea8a85c6b19.png"></a>
 -